 PA Class of 2019 Stead Society Officers

-Front Row: Green Chair: Rachael Mudd; NCAPA Student Rep.: Suzanne Hallquist; SAAAPA Alt.
+Front Row (from left): Green Chair: Rachael Mudd; NCAPA Student Rep.: Suzanne Hallquist; SAAAPA Alt.
 Rep.: Mongtu Krissy Ngo; Outreach Chair: Laura Barton; Vice President: Chad Hess

-Second Row: Diversity Chair: Alvaro Sanchez; Faculty Advisor: Dr. Jacqueline Barnett; Historian: Margaret Longley; Secretary: Jose Carlo Esteban
+Second Row (from left): Diversity Chair: Alvaro Sanchez; Faculty Advisor: Dr. Jacqueline Barnett; Historian: Margaret Longley; Secretary: Jose Carlo Esteban

-Third Row: President: Maurice Paquette; Outreach Co-Chair: Annie Nosek; Honor Council: Rebecca Howell
+Third Row (from left): President: Maurice Paquette; Outreach Co-Chair: Annie Nosek; Honor Council: Rebecca Howell

-Back Row: Treasurer: Patrick Whitman; Health & Wellness Chair: Hannah Hayes; SAAAPA Rep.: Mowita Neimyski-Rondeau; Grad & Prof Student Rep.: Erin Shiue
+Back Row (from left): Treasurer: Patrick Whitman; Health & Wellness Chair: Hannah Hayes; SAAAPA Rep.: Mowita Neimyski-Rondeau; Grad & Prof Student Rep.: Erin Shiue

 Due to the rigors of the curriculum, the majority of students find it difficult or impossible to work.
 In efforts to promote satisfactory academic progression, the program strongly discourages students from working.
 Student employment may jeopardize one’s ability to remain in satisfactory academic standing and to successfully complete the program.
 Part-time employment over breaks and holidays is at the discretion of the student, however students may not perform any medical tasks or procedures under the auspices of their role as Duke Physician Assistant students.
 Any student working while attending the program should notify his/her advisor.